 The panel design of DEAS combines repeated cross-sectional surveys with individual longitudinal surveys.
 Currently available data includes the years 1996 (n=4.838), 2002 (n=5.194), 2008 (n=8.196), 2011 (n=4.854), 2014 (n=10.324), 2017 (n=6.626), 2020 (n=4.823) and 2020/2021 (n=5.402). .
 They facilitate the cross-sectional analysis of life situations, analysis of social change and the analysis of individual ageing processes.

 Due to its cohort-sequential longitudinal design, broad thematic spectrum, national representativity, comparatively high number of cases and a long observation period, DEAS is a unique data source for interdisciplinary research on life situations and trajectories as well as on the subjective perception and life plans of ageing and older people.

 German Survey on Volunteering (FWS)

-The DZA’s research data centre FDZ-DZA provides free-of-charge access to the de facto anonymised and user-friendly microdata of all the completed waves of the DEAS and FWS in form of scientific use files as well as extensive documentation material for research and teaching purposes.
+The DZA’s research data centre FDZ-DZA provides free-of-charge access to the de facto anonymised and user-friendly microdata of all the completed waves of the DEAS and FWS in form of scientific use files and extensive documentation for research and teaching purposes.
 In addition, it is possible to analyse more detailed data, which is enriched with neighborhood and regional indices, at a secure on-site work station at the DZA.
 For data protection reasons, it is required to sign a data distribution contract before obtaining the data.
-The application form is available online (https://www.dza.de/en/research/fdz).
+The application form is available online.

 Cross-sectional datasets of the German Survey on Volunteering (FWS) in 1999, 2004, 2009, 2014 and 2019, trend dataset 1999-2019.